Table of Contents

 KBA questions are chosen based on information that is expected to be known only by the individual being authenticated.
 There are two main types of KBA:

-Dynamic KBA: These questions are generated in real time and more specific to the user.
+- Dynamic KBA: These questions are generated in real-time and are more specific to the user.
 For example, “Which of these addresses have you lived at in the past?”